Easy tomato & basil soup is a great fresh tasting soup. Using the sweetest fresh tomatoes and flavoured with just a hint of onion, garlic and basil.

-Tomato and basil soup is a favourite in our house.
-This recipe for tomato and basil soup is simple to make, cooks quickly and is full of fresh tasting flavours.
+This tomato and basil soup recipe is a favourite in our house.
+Homemade tomato and basil soup is simple to make, cooks quickly and is full of fresh tasting flavours.

 I love tomatoes in all their glorious forms, regardless of shape, size or colour.
 During the summer months I have a regular fortnightly order from The Tomato Stall for a large mixed box of their heritage tomatoes.
 The taste and variety of these tomatoes are exceptional!